j3soon/speech-to-windows-input/README.md

 - An Azure subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free).
 - A Windows PC with a working microphone.

+Download the executable in [the release page](https://github.com/j3soon/speech-to-windows-input/releases).

 Copy the Azure key and region text into the config file `config.json`.

+Launch the program and press `Alt+H` to start speech recognition.

 ## Default Config